th1j5/ouroboros.rocks/content/en/blog/20220212-tcp-ip-architecture.md

 project?".
 A new architecture was not interesting unless we could demonstrate new capabilities.
 We were building a new house on a different set of foundations.
-The reviewers would happily take a look, but all they were _really_ interested in, was knocking off the furniture.
-If there was no furniture for them, there was no publication or funding for us.
+The reviewers would happily take a look, but what they were _really_ interested in, was knocking off the furniture.
 Our plan was really the same, but the other way around.
 Ouroboros (and RINA) aren't about optimizations and new capabilities.
 At least not yet.
 The point of doing the new architecture is to get rid of the ossification, so that when future innovations arrive, they can easily be adopted.